Dancer Models at Pas de Deux Photo Events

 Pas de Deux Photography Conference is looking for professionals in the dance field who are interested in leading classes/workshops for the dancers who will be modeling at the 2023 conference.
 PDD aims to create a well-rounded and educational experience for the dancers outside of their modeling schedules.
 PDD hopes to support dancers in their technique, modeling skills, professional growth, overall health and wellness, and more.

 If you have an idea for a class, workshop, or seminar that would benefit our dancers, please complete the application below.
 We look forward to hearing your ideas!
-The application deadline has been extended to January 31, 2023
+The application closed on January 31, 2023

 Pas de Deux Photography Conference is looking for professionals in the dance field who are interested in helping with the organization and safety of the dancers at the 2023 conference.
 PDD Dance Mentors have a passion for creating a positive, safe, and educational experience for the dancers who are modeling at the conference.
 Dance Mentors will also have opportunities to model when not assigned to assist with photo walks and photo shoots.

 If the role of a Dance Mentor sounds like a great fit for you, please fill out the application below!
-The Application deadline has been extended to January 31, 2023
+The Application closed on January 31, 2023.

 Dance Creative Directors